WilyWildWilly/wait4postgresql/README.md

 # wait4postgresql

 A bash script that waits for a process to listen on port 5432 and exits.
-Thought as a step to run in a Dockerfile for docker compose to wait for the db container to be operating before continuing
+Thought as a step to run in a Dockerfile for the back-end to wait for the db container to be operating before continuing with the creation, seeding or migration of its database.

 ## instructions

+Copy the file in the directory you intend to make available to your container and write run instructions in the dockerfile, or see below how to generate this file directly on build.
 Run this with your own user (no sudo needed).
-It needs `chown +x wait4postgresql.sh` authorisation in order to run.
+It needs `chown +x wait4postgresql.sh` authorisation in order to run though.

 ## the issue